 Please let me know if you have any questions.
 In the meantime, I'd appreciate your cooperation as [official business information] takes place.

-In your header, you'll want to clearly label your content "Memorandum" so your readers know exactly they're receiving.
-Then, you'll want to include "TO", "FROM", "DATE", and "SUBJECT".
+In your header, you'll want to clearly label your content "Memorandum" so your readers know exactly what they're receiving.
+As previously mentioned, you'll want to include "TO", "FROM", "DATE", and "SUBJECT".
 This information is relevant for providing content, like who you're addressing, and why.

 In the second paragraph, you'll want to provide context or supporting evidence.
 For instance, let's say your memo is informing the company of an internal re-organization.
 If this is the case, paragraph two should say something like, "As our company continues to grow, we've decided it makes more sense to separate our video production team from our content team.
 This way, those teams can focus more on their individual goals."